This post may contain affiliate links. Read my disclosure policy.

 - In a separate bowl, whisk together the egg, milk, canola oil, and vanilla.

 - Add the dry ingredients into the wet ingredients and fold together with a rubber spatula.

 - Spread batter in an even layer in the prepared pan (batter will be thick).

 - Spread the cream cheese mixture over the batter.

 - Distribute the strawberry slices and blueberries over the cream cheese layer.

-- Sprinkle crumb mixture over the berries, leaving some large chunks.
+- Sprinkle crumb mixture over the batter, leaving some large chunks.

-- Cool completely in the pan, and dust with confectioners' sugar.
+- Cool completely in the pan, and dust with powdered sugar.